 The Deep Signal Library provides several parameters that can be adjusted to train your model.
 Here is the Settings area of the Strategy Analyzer in NinjaTrader of the parameters available that the user may modify.
 Of course, the trader may always modify the sample strategies to add additional parameters to suit their needs.

-The DS Library will look at a number of bars into the future to see if the instrument has gone up or down by a certain number of ticks.
+The Deep Signal Library will look at a number of bars into the future to see if the instrument has gone up or down by a certain number of ticks.
 You can change the number of bars to look into the future and by how much the instrument has gone up or down.
 As an example, the parameters above would create a model based on wanting to enter a long trade if the instrument goes up 10 ticks (Ticks Up To Target) or a short trade if the instrument goes down 10 ticks (Ticks Down To Target) within 5 minutes (Bars To Target).

 The Pre Signal Window Size is the window of time in bars that is used to create the machine learning model if the price reaches the Ticks Up To Target or Ticks Down To Target.
+This is a lookback period of time in bars from the trade entry or signal bar.

 As another example, if the Bars To Target were set at 5 bars, Ticks Up To Target was set at 20 ticks and the Pre Signal Window Size was set to 10 bars .
 Here is a picture of a chart that shows the parameters in relation to a chart.